captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Oh he wants the baby!
-And if he don’t want it -- I’ll take it.
+And if he don’t want it—I’ll take it.
 Raise it I mean.
 Whatever you need.

 ---

-I mean, the baby -- it’s Junior’s, right?
+I mean, the baby—it’s Junior’s, right?

 ---

 ## LULU:
-…………… Dad?!
+…………..
+Dad?!

 ---

 ## POPS:
-… Hey hey, no no, don’t be upset, I apologize -- that was a real insensitive remark -- of course the baby’s Junior’s.
+… Hey hey, no no, don’t be upset, I apologize—that was a real insensitive remark—of course the baby’s Junior’s.
 Right?

 ---

 ## LULU:
-I may look how I look -- but that don’t mean I AM how I look!
+I may look how I look—but that don’t mean I AM how I look!

 ---